 - mood changes

-- delusions, hallucinations
+- delusions or hallucinations

 If you have any of these symptoms, seek medical attention immediately.

 Ritalin can cause circulation problems.
 Your fingers and toes may feel cold and painful, and your skin may turn blue or red.

 Stimulants can also raise your body temperature, blood pressure, and heart rate.
+You may feel jittery and irritable.
 That’s usually not a problem in the short term, but you should have regular exams to check your heart rate and blood pressure.

-Abusing stimulants by crushing pills and injecting them can lead to blocked blood vessels.
+Misusing stimulants by crushing pills and injecting them can lead to blocked blood vessels.
 An overdose can lead to dangerously high blood pressure or irregular heartbeat.

 Ritalin can reduce appetite in some people.
 Other side effects include stomachache and nausea.

-However, very high doses or long-term abuse can cause irregular breathing.
+However, very high doses or long-term misuse can cause irregular breathing.
 Breathing problems should always be considered a medical emergency.

 Males who take Ritalin may experience painful and prolonged erections.
 When this occurs, it’s usually after prolonged Ritalin use, or after your dose was increased.
-It’s rare, but it sometimes requires medical intervention.